jjinking/learn-haskell/NOTES.md

   - convey more information about already-existing types, like person's name for string, etc

 - Recursive data structures

   - Trees and Lists

 - Typeclasses 102

+  - `class` is used to define typeclass, which are like *interfaces* in **Go**

+	- Typeclasses can be subclassed

+  - Instead of `deriving`, use `instance` keyword to make types instances of typeclasses to customize behavior for the appropriate functions

+- **Functor** typeclass is for things that can be mapped over, like an *iterable*